sridoo/CSED451_project/Readme.md

 * tilt by qe.
 * look around by moving mice.

-You can enter the ''terminal mode'' by pressing 't'.
-In the terminal mode supports the folling instructions
+You can enter 'terminal mode' by pressing 't'.
+In terminal mode supports the folling instructions
 * `cloudy {sky_covering_ratio}`
   * It makes non raining day with cloud covering `sky_covering_ratio`% amount.
   * `sky_covering_ratio` ranges from 0 to 100.